ratquaza/pokedex2.js/README.md

     // request will be made.
 });

+dex("Rayquaza")
+// Optionally, if you are certain the data has been loaded already
+// you can use this to get the Pokemon directly

 dex(savedPokemon).then((pokemon) => {
     // Loading Pokemon JSONs from file
     // can be parsed into the dex too,